 - Cover chicken with foil and leave it to rest for 10 minutes before serving.

-Top Tip for making Roast chicken
+Top tip for making roast chicken

-If you’re wondering do you roast chicken covered foil or uncovered, then let us explain.
 When it comes to roasting a chicken its best to cover it with tin foil for at least the first 30 minutes of cooking.
 This will help to keep the heat around the whole chicken and will help to encourage the natural juices to seep out of the chicken helping it cook all the way through.

 -